EutechCybernetic/lucy-pro-documentation/uiref.md

     * - Property
       - Description
     * - Bottom
       - The position of the ui element relative to the bottom-edge of its container.
-See [uipositioning](uipositioning) for more information on how widgets are positioned.
+See [Positioning and Placement of ui elements](uis.rst#uipositioning) for more information on how widgets are positioned.
     * - Height
-      - The height of the ui element See [uipositioning](uipositioning) for more information on how widgets are positioned and sized.
+      - The height of the ui element See [Positioning and Placement of ui elements](uis.rst#uipositioning) for more information on how widgets are positioned and sized.
     * - Left
       - The position of the ui element relative to the left-edge of its container.
-See [uipositioning](uipositioning) for more information on how widgets are positioned.
+See [Positioning and Placement of ui elements](uis.rst#uipositioning) for more information on how widgets are positioned.
     * - Right
       - The position of the ui element relative to the right-edge of its container.
-See [uipositioning](uipositioning) for more information on how widgets are positioned.
+See [Positioning and Placement of ui elements](uis.rst#uipositioning) for more information on how widgets are positioned.
     * - Top
       - The position of the ui element relative to the top-edge of its container.
-See [uipositioning](uipositioning) for more information on how widgets are positioned.
+See [Positioning and Placement of ui elements](uis.rst#uipositioning) for more information on how widgets are positioned.
     * - Width
-      - The width of the ui element See [uipositioning](uipositioning) for more information on how widgets are positioned and sized.
+      - The width of the ui element See [Positioning and Placement of ui elements](uis.rst#uipositioning) for more information on how widgets are positioned and sized.

 <a name='fieldlist-widget'></a>

 # Field List
 A container that's used to layout widgets with titles/labels next to them.
-This is similar to a [fieldblock-widget](fieldblock-widget) in that ui elements are stacked vertically.
+This is similar to a [Vertical Layout](uiref.rst#fieldblock-widget) in that ui elements are stacked vertically.
 However, in this case, each ui element will also have a title.

 Click on the title label to edit it directly in the UI design surface.
 You can also make it empty to indicate no title should be shown.